haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Damage Immunities fire
 CHA
 15 (+2)
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 292

 Senses blindsight 30 ft., darkvision 120 ft., passive Perception 16 Languages Common, Draconic Challenge 6 (2,300 XP) Actions